moccalotto/kaos/_rulebook/main.md

 #### Using powers
 When you use a power you must first make a Standard Test for the given power-skill.
-If the test succeeeds, the power takes effect and you suffer strain.
+If the test succeeds, the power takes effect and you suffer strain.

 #### Strain